apache/directory-fortress-core/README.txt

   - Seeds LDAP data by calling 'load-slapd' target as described in section above.
 _______________________________________________________________________________
 ###############################################################################
 # SECTION 8.
-Instructions to integration test using 'FortressJUnitTest' target
+Instructions to integration test using 'FortressJUnitTest' maven target
 ########################################s#######################################

 a. from FORTRESS_HOME enter the following command: